Democracy and Totalitarianism

 Democracy and Totalitarianism (1968) is a book by French philosopher and political scientist Raymond Aron.
-It compares the political systems of the Soviet Union and the democratic countries of the West.
+It compares the political systems of the socialist Soviet Union and the liberal countries of the West.

 Soviet history

 The basis of the book was a series of lectures Aron gave in 1957 and 1958 at Sorbonne University.
 It is republished in France regularly and has been translated into many languages, including Russian (1993).

 Party history

 Aron divided the history of the Soviet Communist Party into five stages: